snafees/ortho_seqs/README.md

 # Usage

-## First, install an environment with dependencies for this package:
+## First, create an environment with dependencies for this package:
 ```
 conda create -n ortho_seqs pip
 conda activate ortho_seqs